SNL-UCSB/cs176b-assignments/winter22/assignment1/README.md

 -->

 ## Task 2: Reduced capactiy for S1-S2 and S1-S3
-Set the bandwidth of the S1-S2 link to 100 Kbps.
+* Set the bandwidth of the S1-S2 link to 100 Kbps.
-Set the bandwidth of the S1-S3 link to 200 Kbps.
+* Set the bandwidth of the S1-S3 link to 200 Kbps.

 ## Task 3: Reduced cpacity for S1-S2, S1-S3, and S2-S4
-Set the bandwidth of the S1-S2 link to 100 Kbps.
+* Set the bandwidth of the S1-S2 link to 100 Kbps.
-Set the bandwidth of the S1-S3 link to 200 Kbps.
+* Set the bandwidth of the S1-S3 link to 200 Kbps.
-Set the bandwidth of the S2-S4 link to 200 Kbps.
+* Set the bandwidth of the S2-S4 link to 200 Kbps.

+**PS**: For consistent results, wait for at least 2 minutes before stopping the experiment.
+Also, run `make clean` before starting a new experiment.

 # Deliverables
 The following are the deliverables for this assignment:
 * `start_mininet.py`
 * `monitor.p4`
 * `monitor_receive.py`
-* 3 graphs for Case 1, 2, 3
+* 3 graphs for Tasks 1, 2, 3

-Please send these deliverables to the teaching staff, Sanjay, over email.
-Please cc Arpit and Jiamo to that email.
+Please send these deliverables to the teaching staff, Rohan, over email.
+Please cc Arpit and Punnal to that email.

 In case you tried to solve the bonus point problems, then please send us a small writeup explaining how you implemented and tested the new features.